magicmonkey/lifxjs/Protocol.md

 After finding a controller bulb, open a TCP connection to it on port 56700.
 All commands are sent down this stream.

+## Feedback messages

+The controller bulb appears to send data to the network as UDP packets, but it also sends similar packets down the TCP connection.
+These packets seem to have the first 8 bytes or so as a header (including the packet length at the start) and then the next 24 bytes as a bulb address.
+If you have more than one bulb, you will get a packet for each bulb with this address field changed to tell you which bulb the packet is referring to.

+The next byte (33) seems to be a packet type indicator, and the data after this depends on what this byte is.

+ * Packet type 0x16 seems to be an on/off indicator
+ * Packet type 0x6b seems to be a complete status indicator, containing 15 bytes of config (maybe hue / sat / lum?) and then the rest is the name given to the bulb by the iPhone app

 _More to come_